SF-WDI-LABS/mongoose-books-app/README.md

 **Initialize a Node.js Project with Express**

-1. Make a directory called `simple-express`.
-From inside your `simple-express` directory, enter the Terminal command `npm init`.
+1. Go to your `~/dev` directory and clone this repo.
+(You don't need to fork.)
+From inside your `express-intro` directory, enter the Terminal command `npm init`.
 It asks a series of questions about your project and uses the information to create a `package.json` file for you.
 For now, we'll use all of the defaults except "entry point".
 Type in `server.js` for your entry point, and then you can just hit enter until `npm init` is done.

 2. Add express to the local project using `npm`.
 Use the `save` option so that NPM automatically adds express to your dependencies in `package.json`.